 Our Services

-Illinois Parentage and Paternity Law
+Illinois Paternity Law

 Essentially, in Illinois, unmarried parents by law can secure the same rights as married (divorcing) parents with respect to minor children (those under 18).
 They also have the same obligations.
 Here is a basic, abbreviated list: